tidyverse/reprex/README.md

 On Linux, you probably want to install [xclip](https://github.com/astrand/xclip) or [xsel](http://www.vergenet.net/~conrad/software/xsel/), so reprex can access the X11 clipboard.
-This is ‘nice to have’, but not mandatory.
+This is 'nice to have', but not mandatory.
 The usual `sudo apt-get install` or `sudo yum install` installation methods should work for both xclip and xsel.